 complaint shall be acted upon unless in writing.
 A hearing shall be held on all

 not dismissed by the board within

-180 days after the date notice of a
+one year after the date notice of a

 complaint was received by the accused, unless otherwise agreed to by the